 Turns out, its genetic.

 Caffeine is a natural alkaloid and also a stimulant, which can cause dependence or addiction.
 Most coffee drinkers (or tea, or anything else caffeinated) will identify the foggy feeling, dull headache that accompanies the absence of your morning cup.
 I quit coffee a few years ago.
-I hated the dependence on it.
+I hated my dependence on it.
 I really hated knowing that if I missed my daily dose, then I would feel rubbish and feel like I was unable to “function”, so I quit.
 I miss the habit, but not the actual stimulant.
-I have drunk it a handful of times since have officially quit, and have regretted it almost every time (once was a long drive and I knew I needed something to really buzz me).
+I have drunk it a handful of times since having officially quit, and have regretted it almost every time (once was a long drive and I knew I needed something to really buzz me).
 It left me feeling very jittery, incredible anxious, and I literally could not sit still.
 And yet, my partner can drink it right before bed and still sleep very soundly….